Meet our Teachers

 TRISH SCHORNAGEL, E-RYT200

-Yoga has been a part of my life for 8 years.
+Yoga has been a part of my life since 2008.
 After reading an article suggesting yoga for sciatic pain relief, I decided to try it.
 To be honest, I didn’t enjoy the first 1 or 2 classes, but somewhere after the 3rd I realized I was leaving class feeling uplifted and energetic.
 Within a few weeks the sciatic pain was gone, and I found myself craving my yoga classes.
 Yoga has helped me grow stronger, more flexible and inspires me to live each moment more mindfully.
 I received my RYT200 in 2012 with Ren Fields of Healing Arts and Yoga Center.
 I continue to be a student of yoga and am grateful for the wisdom my teachers have shared with me, and particularly enjoy the teachings of the late Makunda Stiles and his yoga for therapy studies.
 My hope is that students step off the mat feeling refreshed, happy and balanced.

 Elsa Nicholson, E-RYT200